anoopkcn/obsidian-zotero-annotations/README.md

 # Zotero Annotations
 Import PDF annotation notes and metadata from Zotero to Obsidian.

+**This Plugin is not actively developed, for official plugins please check the end of this document.
+I would recomend using [mgmeyers/obsidian-zotero-integration](https://github.com/mgmeyers/obsidian-zotero-integration)**

 ## Requirements
 - [Zotero](https://www.zotero.org/) `v6.x` with [Better BibTeX](https://retorque.re/zotero-better-bibtex/) plugin installed.
     - Export BetterBibTeX JSON file from Zotero to Obsidian vault(Also, In BetterBibTeX settings select `On Change` option in the Automatic Export tab)